chocoplace/School_District_Analysis/README.md

 The code for the analysis of the election can be found here [PityCitySchools_Challenge](https://github.com/chocoplace/School_District_Analysis/blob/main/PyCitySchools_Challenge.ipynb), and the results show the following:

-How is the district summary affected?
+- *How is the district summary affected?*

-By replacing ninth graders' scores in math and reading results, the district summary was affected on the Average Math Score, % Passing Math, % Passing Reading and the % Overall Passing as seen on the following tables:
+By replacing ninth graders' scores in math and reading results, the district summary was affected with a decrease in the Average Math Score, % Passing Math, % Passing Reading and the % Overall Passing.
+As seen on the following tables:

 ![District_Summary_Old](https://github.com/chocoplace/School_District_Analysis/blob/main/Resources/District_Summary_old.png)